populationgenomics/talos/comparison/README.md

 }
 ```

-The majority of the input files (AIP outputs, AIP labelled VCF, PanelApp data, config file, pedigree) are located
+The majority of the input files (Talos outputs, Talos labelled VCF, PanelApp data, config file, pedigree) are located
 relative to the root run folder, so running via the wrapper is simple.
 The 3 arguments when using the wrapper are:

 - Seqr Tags CSV
-- MT used as input for AIP run
+- MT used as input for Talos run
-- AIP analysis folder
+- Talos analysis folder

 ---